rwblokzijl/stablecoin-survey/paper.md

 First, in chapter 2, we discuss the topic of the purpose of money, the meaning of value and stability, and some currency pegs used in our traditional monetary system.
 We then describe the simplest and most successful stablecoins, namely the centralised coins in Chapter 3.
-In Chapter 4 we go into the more complex topic of decentralised assets and their methods for maintaining pegs to real world assets without a central party guaranteeing the peg.
-We then go deeper into the theory in Chapter 5 where we look at the research into the viability of stablecoins.
-We then end with a discussion of the research on stablecoins in Chapter 6 and a conclusion of the survey in Chapter 7.
+In Chapter 4 and 5 we go into the more complex topic of decentralised assets and their methods for maintaining pegs to real world assets without a central party guaranteeing the peg.
+We then go deeper into the theory in Chapter 6 where we look at the research into the viability of stablecoins.
+We then end with a discussion of the research on stablecoins in Chapter 7 and a conclusion of the survey in Chapter 8.

 # Background